succabs/website/src/content/blog/top-10-reasons-why-i-stopped-grinding-duolingo.md

 ---
-title: "10 Reasons I Stopped Using Duolingo After Nearly 2 Years"
+title: "10 Reasons I Stopped Using Duolingo in 2025 After Nearly 2 Years"
 heroImage: "../../assets/duolingo.jpg"
 description: "I used Duolingo daily for 628 days to learn Norwegian.
 Eventually, it stopped working for me.
 Here are 10 reasons why I quit — from AI-generated content to gamification burnout."
 author: "Arttu Nikkilä"
-excerpt: "I stopped using Duolingo after 628 days.
-Here's why it no longer helped me learn Norwegian - or fit into my life anymore."
+excerpt: "I used Duolingo daily for 628 days to learn Norwegian.
+Eventually, it stopped working for me.
+Here are 10 reasons why I quit — from AI-generated content to gamification burnout."
 pubDate: 2025-06-26
 tags: ["learning", "personal"]
 ---